PFAS News

 EPA 537.1 and EPA 533 Method Comparison

 EPA 533 is a newer method that encompasses more targets than 537.1, with 25 targets for 533 compared to only 18 targets for 537.1.
 While there is some overlap between the 537.1 and 533 target lists, the 533 targets focus on the shorter-chain PFAS which are more likely to be found in the environment.
 The extraction technique for 533 relies on anion exchange, which is much more selective for PFAS than the reversed-phase extraction for 537.1, reducing some potential matrix effects in field samples.
 537.1 uses conventional internal standard quantitation, but 533 uses isotopic dilution quantitation for the highest possible level of data quality.
-Isotopic dilution effectively allows the laboratory to perform a matrix spike on every single sample, and automatically account for challenging matrices on a per-sample basis.
+Isotopic dilution effectively allows the laboratory to perform a matrix spike on every single sample and automatically account for challenging matrices on a per-sample basis.
 Overall, 533 is a more robust and complete method for PFAS analysis in drinking water than 537.1.
 The data quality is higher with 533, and it can tolerate a greater variety of matrices.
 533 is suitable for various sample types, such as source water, water re-use, and finished drinking water.
 Both methods require that Field Reagent Blanks (FRBs) be sampled and analyzed if field samples have hits above the MRL.
 Some regulatory programs may require that all FRBs be analyzed so be sure to verify the requirements and budget for the additional cost.
 Weck Labs is approved by the US EPA for UCMR 5 for both EPA 533 and 537.1

 UCMR 5 Approval Letter